pomelofashion/challenges/README.md

 ### Challenges

-Pick the one that most suites the position you wish to apply.
+Pick the one that most suits the position you wish to apply.

 **Pomelo**